jtgi/lift/README.md

 - Spent too much time on design; didn't get to do any of the fun scheduling algorithms :(
 - Not as clear separation between elevator movement and scheduling as I would like.
   - Right now schedule must be given carefully to elevator and trusted that it follows the way you'd like.
 - Need a better approach to dealing with the simulation.
 How to test/run a real workload.
+Right now all requests are frontloaded, scheduler basically gets farthest in the future look at the world.
 - Didn't get to add metrics for utilization, avg. wait, avg completion, requests completed per step